History of surgery: Trepanation

 The oldest operation for which evidence exists is trepanation (also known as trepanning, trephination, trephining or burr hole from Greek τρύπανον and τρυπανισμός), in which a hole is drilled or scraped into the skull for exposing the dura mater to treat health problems related to intracranial pressure and other diseases.
 In the case of head wounds, surgical intervention was implemented for investigating and diagnosing the nature of the wound and the extent of the impact while bone splinters were removed preferably by scraping followed by post operation procedures and treatments for avoiding infection and aiding in the healing process.
 Evidence has been found in prehistoric human remains from Proto-Neolithic and Neolithic times, in cave paintings, and the procedure continued in use well into recorded history (being described by ancient Greek writers such as Hippocrates).
 Out of 120 prehistoric skulls found at one burial site in France dated to 6500 BCE, 40 had trepanation holes.
 Folke Henschen, a Swedish doctor and historian, asserts that Soviet excavations of the banks of the Dnieper River in the 1970s show the existence of trepanation in Mesolithic times dated to approximately 12000 BCE.
 The remains suggest a belief that trepanning could cure epileptic seizures, migraines, and certain mental disorders.

 There is significant evidence of healing of the bones of the skull in prehistoric skeletons, suggesting that many of those that proceeded with the surgery survived their operation.
 In some studies, the rate of survival surpassed 50%.

 Amputation

 The oldest known surgical amputation was carried out in Borneo about 31,000 years ago.
 The operation involved the removal of the distal third of the left lower leg.
 The person survived the operation and lived for another 6 to 9 years.
-This is the only known surgical amputation carried out before the Neolithic farming transition.
+This is the only known surgical amputation carried out before the Neolithic Revolution and its farming transition.
 The next oldest known amputation was carried out about 7000 years ago on a farmer in France whose left forearm had been surgically removed.